br-del/binary-numbers-conversion/README.md

 # binary-numbers-conversion
-its an app for conversion of numbers to either binary, octal, decimal or hexadecimal
+It is an application for converting numbers to either binary, octal, decimal or hexadecimal